kubevirt/community/design-proposals/api-review.md

 More importantly, it allows for a common framework through which all stake-holders can discuss and decide API facing changes in KubeVirt.

+Currently, the project has a very hand-wavy mechanism for contributing, reviewing and discussion API facing changes.
+This document attempts to specific focus areas where improvement is needed in the Goals section below and proposal for implementing the improvements in the design section.

 ## Goals

+- Establish a policy for API evolution
 - Establish a process for API reviews such that:
   - contributors have a clear idea about how to implement an API facing change
   - reviews have a guideline about the necessary checks required for a successful API facing change
   - community has a guideline about how to handle API breakages upon upgrade
+    - API fields in an object could belong to different features.
+Depending on the maturity of the feature, the field could evolve differently.
   - propose necessary tools to make process easier and reliable, and avoid human errors

 ## Non Goals